kylereddoch/kylereddoch.github.io/pages/about.md

 [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334?mt=8&ign-mpt=uo%3D4) has allowed me to simplify many aspects of my daily life.
 Now that Shortcuts is available for Mac too, even more applications are possible.

 Stuck on a shortcut?
 Have an idea and not sure where to start?
 Just want to say hi?
-Feel free to reach out to me [@winphankyle](https://www.twitter.com/winphankyle) on Twitter.
+Feel free to reach out to me [@kylewritescode@iosdev.space](https://iosdev.space/@kylewritescode) on Mastodon.

 You can also check out my [Shortcuts Gallery](/shortcuts-gallery/) where I have tons of Shortcuts that I've created for various tasks and routines.